-The Yale Hunger Action Project, then YHAP, began almost fifty years ago when concerned Yale students arranged Friday afternoon meetings with University Chaplin William Sloane Coffin to address the famine ravaging Sudanese Africans.
+The Yale Hunger Action Project, then YHAP, began almost fifty years ago when concerned Yale students arranged Friday afternoon meetings with University Chaplin William Sloane Coffin to address the famine then ravaging Sudan.
 Coffin, a leader in the Civil Rights Movement and former Minister of N.Y.C.'s Riverside Church, was president of the nation's largest peace and justice group--SANE/Freeze, now named Peace Action.
-These early Yale activists met Coffin in his Durfeee Hall office to educate themselves about a world hunger crisis, and to establish concrete steps toward its eventual eradication.
+These early Yale activists met Coffin in Durfeee Hall to educate themselves about a world hunger crisis and establish concrete steps toward its eventual eradication.

 Energized to upend poverty, these students organized the first annual "Fast Against World Hunger" in 1974 on Yale's campus, and in 1975 YHAP members surveyed welfare recipients in the Fair Haven neighborhood to access the depth of local food insecurity.
 Soon after, YHAP rented New Haven's lower Green to hold an educational "food fair" in unity with groups throughout Connecticut and the New York metropolitan area who were participating in the United Nations observance of World Food Day.
 YHAP went on to be a founding member of Emergency (Free) Food Council of New Haven, and an original organizer of our community's "Walk Against Hunger."